5 Things to Know When You're Buying a Boat

 You'll want to consider these factors when determining the type of boat you'll buy:

 - Use: Different boats serve different purposes.
 Just like you wouldn't choose a sports car for drives through rugged terrain, you wouldn't pick a bass boat for skiing or wake boarding.
-The type of boat you choose should be uniquely suited to how you intend to use it
+The type of boat you choose should be uniquely suited to how you intend to use it.

 - Size: How many people will be on the boat at once?
 Will you need room for fishing gear, bait and fish you might catch?
 Will you be sleeping on board?
-These will all influence the size and scope of your vessel
+These will all influence the size and scope of your vessel.

 - Age and Condition: Both new and used boats are viable options.
 Which one falls into your price range?
 Which meets your needs and your long-term goals?
-Be sure to factor in price, maintenance and upkeep here (older boats will likely need more repairs than newer ones)
+Be sure to factor in price, maintenance and upkeep here (older boats will likely need more repairs than newer ones).

 Finally, storage should play a role as well.
 Does the boat need to fit on a trailer or within a specific storage unit area?
 Will you be hitching it to the back of your truck or SUV?
-These are all things that can influence the type and size boat you should purchase.
+These are all things that can influence the type and size of boat you should purchase.

 What’s the cost to own a boat?